 Unlike most of recent romance comedies this anime has surprisingly strong and consistent plot.
 Yes, fillers are present but not too often.
 Predictability of the story development is about 40-60% (vs 95% in modern anime) and this is why I liked it.

-Characters are well written.
+well written.
 Every single one, even minor personage has a believable character without much overacting (like in modern shows).

 No grotesque tsunderes, no stupid average school boys, no stereotypes.
 Awesome!